 Answer:

-could see a ray of goodness and shine in the eyes of one of the guards which was enough to motivate him
+could see a ray of goodness shine in the eyes of one of the guards which was enough to motivate him to keep going in the freedom struggle.

-Love comes more naturally to human heart than hatred.
+Love comes more naturally to the human heart than hatred.
 If people are taught to spread love amongst each other then issues like religious riots and other man-made discriminations will surely no longer be persisting in the society.
 We are all born under the same sky and in the same world.
 Thus, all of us deserve equal rights and integrity to fulfill our obligations.

 Answer ANY ONE of the following two questions in about 100-120 words each (1 X 6 = 6)